 - Maintenance and cleaning

 Depending on the application, the mounting height should be selected in such a way that adults are well captured by the camera, while children can still press the call button.
 We recommend a mounting height to the top edge of the device of 1600mm.

 With the anthracite version of the Intercom, direct sunlight should be avoided because the camera is switched off if the device temperature is too high.

 Install the Mounting Bracket by affixing it onto a level surface.
 Make sure that the TOP marking of the frame is at the top:

-A back box behind the bracket is not required, but may be useful for cable management or having a spare loop of cable.
+A junction box behind the bracket is not required, but highly recommended for tucking away connecting wires or a spare loop.